-The section below hardly does justice to the success of the 2017 Schools' Lecture; a more detailed and lengthy (10 illustrated pages!) report provided by Cheltenham Festivals is available here.
+The section below hardly does justice to the success of the 2018 Gloucestershire Schools' Christmas Lectures; a more detailed and lengthy (9 illustrated pages!) report provided by Cheltenham Festivals, which manages the event on behalf of the Honourable Company of Gloucestershire, is available here.

 The Ninth Annual Gloucestershire Schools' Christmas Lectures took place at the Bacon Theatre, Dean Close School, Cheltenham, on Monday 10 December 2018, when 485 students from 14 Gloucestershire schools discovered the benefits of studying science, technology, engineering and maths (STEM) at GCSE.